jonataslaw/getx/README.md

 2- Does not use changeNotifier, it is the state manager that uses less memory (close to 0mb).

 3- Forget StatefulWidget!
-With Get you will never need it again.
+With Get you will never need it again (if you need to use it, you are using Get incorrectly).
 With the other state managers, you will probably have to use a StatefulWidget to get the instance of your Provider, BLoC, MobX Controller, etc. But have you ever stopped to think that your appBar, your scaffold, and most of the widgets that are in your class are stateless?
 So why save the state of an entire class, if you can only save the state of the Widget that is stateful?
 Get solves that, too.
 Create a Stateless class, make everything stateless.
 If you need to update a single component, wrap it with GetBuilder, and its state will be maintained.

 4- Organize your project for real!
 Controllers must not be in your UI, place your TextEditController, or any controller you use within your Controller class.